PolarizedLightFieldMicroscopy/Literature/BibliographyGeneral/BibliographyGeneral.md

-# General bibliography Folder

-For the list of PDF files, see entries in Literature/BibliographyGeneral.md
+# This folder contains PDF files of the list in Literature/BibliographyGeneral.md